 The pros know that prescription tennis glasses help you perform at your best.
 Here are some tennis pros who rock prescription eyewear on the court.

 Billie Jean King

 King started wearing glasses when she was 13.
-At times, she endured doubts from people who told her she could not win matches because she wore glasses.
+At times, she endured doubts from people who told her she couldn’t succeed because she wore glasses.
 Of course, she didn't listen and became a tennis champ.
 Now she has embraced her glasses and loves to show them off as accessories.
 She is shown here wearing Transition lenses, which are clear lenses that darken with UV exposure.

-Even with missed shots and dimly lit courts, Martina did not realize she might need glasses.
-She kept losing matches, having more mis-hit balls in a few months than she has in her entire life.
+Martina didn’t immediately realize she needed glasses, until she kept missing shots and losing matches.
 Once she put on her famous aviator-style glasses, the courts were no longer dark and each shot was crystal clear in her sight.
-She attributes her tournament victory, and the whole new world she can see, to her glasses.
+She attributes her tournament victory, and her clear vision, to her glasses.

-A more modern example stars Korea’s tennis champ Chung Hyeon is a more recent example of famous tennis players who wear glasses.
-A bit of a fashion icon in Korea, when Chung wears clothes and accessories to tournaments, customers flood the stores to mimic his style.
-Chung always had poor eyesight.
-He has had astigmatism since he was a child.
-His glasses are especially important on the court, where he wears his white Oakley Flak Beta for every match.
+Korean tennis champ Chung Hyeon is a more recent example of famous tennis players who wear glasses.
+A bit of a fashion icon in Korea, when Hyeon wears clothes and accessories to tournaments, customers rush to mimic his style.
+Hyeon always had poor eyesight, having had astigmatism since he was a child.
+His glasses are especially important on the court, where he wears his white Oakley Flak Betas for every match.

-Ditch risky online shopping with the See Better Guarantee.
-Try your sunglasses for 45 days.
-If you’re not satisfied, send them back.
-Get a full refund, exchange, or credit towards a better pair.
-And return shipping?
-Covered.
-Get your pair of prescription tennis sunglasses at SportRx today!
+Your tennis glasses order is also backed by our See Better Guarantee.
+Try your tennis eyewear for 45 days and if you’re not totally satisfied, simply send it back.
+You can get a full refund, exchange, or credit towards a better pair.
+We even cover domestic ground shipping!
+Get your prescription tennis glasses at SportRx today.